alina-tabish/alina-tabish/README.md

 ### Hi, I'm Alina <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-A Computer Science student and an aspiring Data Analyst who loves to analyze and visualize data to make better and informed business decisions using modern tools and technologies.
+A Computer Science student and aspiring Data Analyst that enjoys analysing and visualising data in order to create better and more informed business choices utilising cutting-edge tools and technology.

-Apart from data,  I've got a soft spot for web development and digital design so in my free time, I design and convert my UI designs into code.
-You can check out my designs [here](https://www.behance.net/alinatabise8c5)
+Apart from data, I've got a soft spot for web development and digital design, so I design and convert my UI designs into code in my free time.
+You can check out my designs [here.](https://www.behance.net/alinatabise8c5)

 <br>